Tako: Changes From Xonsh

 - Support for running in Microsoft Windows natively was removed (though it is still possible to run under Windows via Cygwin).

-- The notion of "rich history" is removed completely, as it complicated a number of basic shell operations.
+- The notion of "rich history" is removed completely, as it complicated or broke a number of basic shell operations.

 - A big rewrite of the way subprocess-mode commands are handled was rolled back because it caused a number of issues with job control.

-- Branch information for version control systems (Mercurial/Git) was removed by default.
+- Branch information for version control systems (Mercurial/Git) was removed by default because of performance issues.

 - The "amalgamation" optimization was removed because it complicated the codebase and error reporting.